-In an interview on BBC Radio 4 on Tuesday, she said her message for politicians was: "Listen to the science, listen to the scientists.
+In an interview on BBC Radio 4, she said her message for politicians was: "Listen to the science, listen to the scientists.
 Invite them to talk.

 "I am just speaking on behalf of them, I'm trying to say what they've been saying for decades."

 - How does she view the Extinction Rebellion protests and politicians?